Section-A (1 mark each)

 (b) The leguminous plants have root nodules where the bacteria Rhizobium reside.
 These bacteria fix atmospheric nitrogen into the soil directly.

 Q.8.
-You have obtained a high yielding variety of tomato.
+You have obtained a high-yielding variety of tomatoes.
 Name and explain the procedure that ensures retention of the desired characteristics repeatedly in large populations of the future generation of the tomato crop.

 A.8.
-High yielding varieties of tomato can be obtained by tissue culture and micropropagation techniques.
+High-yielding varieties of tomatoes can be obtained by tissue culture and micropropagation techniques.